 Save the Chimps, the world’s largest privately funded sanctuary for retired chimpanzees, proudly announced the promotion of Jennifer Brown, a Port St Lucie resident, from Manager of Human Resources to Director of Human Resources effective immediately.

-In her new role, Ms. Brown will work directly with the new Executive Director of Save the Chimps, Dr. Shelly Lakly on numerous initiatives designed to strengthen the organization and better serve its 61 employees.
+In her new role, Ms. Brown will work directly with our Executive Director of Save the Chimps, on numerous initiatives designed to strengthen the organization and better serve its 61 employees.

 “Since she started Jennifer has demonstrated key leadership, bringing Save the Chimps internal processes to a much higher, more efficient level.
 Her deep commitment to doing what is right, to enhancing the working lives for our employees is unmatched, it is an honor to have her as a key member of our leadership team,” stated Dr. Lakly.